St. Petersburg Premises Liability Lawyer

 How Long Do I Have to Sue a Property Owner After an Accident in Florida?

 You’ll likely have two years after your accident to file a premises liability lawsuit and seek damages from the property owner, landlord, business, or another liable party.
-Negligence-based claims used to have a four-year filing window, but it was revised by law on March 24, 2023.
+Negligence-based claims used to have a four-year filing window, but it was revised.
 Thus, if your premises liability incident occurred after that time, you’ll have two years to sue.

 Don’t let too much time go by without taking action.
 If you miss the deadline that applies to your case, you’ll lose the ability to demand accountability and recover compensation for your losses.